February 24. Kazinform's timeline of major events

 EVENTS

-2011 – The final report on the results of Kazakhstan's OSCE Chairmanship from the viewpoint of the US scientists is published.
+2011 - The final report on the results of Kazakhstan's OSCE Chairmanship from the viewpoint of the US scientists was published.

 2012 - Kazakhstan's Special Winter Olympics starts in Astana bringing together above 320 sportsmen with disabilities from Kazakhstan, Austria, Russia and Uzbekistan.